Gradiant/grad-ssikit-android/README.md

  - **Key Management** generation, import/export
  - **Decentralized Identifier (DID)** operations (create, register, update, deactivate)
  - **Verifiable Credential (VC)** operations (issue, present, verify)
- - **ESSIF/EBSI** related Use Cases (onboarding, VC exchange, etc.)
+ - **EBSI/ESSIF** related Use Cases (onboarding, VC exchange, etc.)

-The ESSIF/EBSI functions are in the scope of:
+The EBSI/ESSIF functions are in the scope of:
- - **Onboarding ESSIF/EBSI** onboarding a natural person/legal entity including the DID creation and registration
+ - **Onboarding EBSI/ESSIF** onboarding a natural person/legal entity including the DID creation and registration
  - **Enable Trusted Issuer** process for entitling a legal entity to become a Trusted Issuer in the ESSIF ecosystem.
  - **Credential Issuance** protocols and data formats for issuing W3C credentials from a Trusted Issuer to a natural person.
  - **Credential Verification** verification facilities in order to determine the validity of a W3C Verifiable Credential aligned with ESSIF/EBSI standards.

-The library is written in **Kotlin/Java based library** and can be directly integrated as Maven/Gradle dependency.
+The library is written in **Kotlin/Java** and can be directly integrated as Maven/Gradle dependency.
 Alternatively the library or the additional **Docker container** can be run as RESTful webservice.

 ## Getting Started

 ### Via Docker

-The easiest way to getting your hands diry and to "play" with the functions the SSI Kit provides is by running the **CLI tool** with _Docker_.
+The easiest way to getting your hands dirty and to "play" with the functions the SSI Kit provides is by running the **CLI tool** with _Docker_.

     docker run -itv $(pwd)/data:/app/data waltid/ssikit -h